craftercms/docs/source/site-administrators/engine/engine-site-security-guide.rst

     .. image:: /_static/images/connections_attribute.png

 #.
-Add the Facebook appSecret and appKey to your site's config (in Studio, Config > site.xml), like this:
+Add the Facebook appSecret and appKey to your site's config (in Studio, Config > Engine Site Configuration), like this:

     .. code-block:: xml
       :linenos: